The Mosel Valley Wine Guide

 Finding Great Mosel Wines by Sub-Region

-The third layer of finding great quality Mosel wines is understanding the region.
+Finally, the third layer of finding great quality Mosel wines is understanding the region.
 Not all of the vineyards here are created equal.
-The northernly latitude (Mosel is along the 50th parallel) means longer days during the growing season, but only certain vineyards are situated to receive these sunshine hours.
+The northern latitude (Mosel is along the 50th parallel) means longer days during the growing season, but only certain vineyards are situated to receive these sunshine hours.

 There are over 500 named vineyard sites in the Mosel Valley, so unless you’re doing your master’s thesis on the region, it would be a great challenge to memorize them all!
 Instead, here’s some logic on how to locate where the best vineyards are found:

 Areas that face south receive up to 10 times more sunlight (check the sources for details) during parts of the year than those facing north.
-Also, vineyards located on slopes receive even more horizontal irradiation (sun power) than the flat lands.
-It’s no wonder then, that 40% of the vineyard acres in the Mosel are located on steep slopes (at or over a 30% pitch) and the best vineyards typically face south.
+Also, vineyards located on slopes receive even more horizontal irradiation (sunlight) than the flat lands.
+It’s no wonder, then, that 40% of the vineyard acres in the Mosel are located on steep slopes (at or over a 30% pitch), and the best vineyards typically face south.

-The steepest vineyard in Europe is located in the Mosel, called Calmont vineyard, at a 68% grade.
+The steepest vineyard in Europe, Calmont, is located in the Mosel at a 68% grade.

 The view over Bremm in the Mosel.
 You can see Calmont vineyard (the steepest vineyard in Europe) is on the left side of the image.